 You’re getting cranking again!

-Judy walks her over to me while Melody floated!
+Judy walked her over to me while Melody floated!
 Like a dancer.

 Yeah, I was in heat!
 What a vision!